Cost, Revenue, Profit

 While you are not responsible for the proofs, only the rules, you ought to see where the formulas come from.
 They rely on d/dx notation, implicit methods, and log properties, as well as limit process.
 None of these are difficult.
 They are short and very clear.

-Implicit differentiation method often lets us find rtes of change of one variable with respect to another even if there is no explicit function present.
+Implicit differentiation method often lets us find rates of change of one variable with respect to another even if there is no explicit function present.
 For example, the circle isn't a function, but its tangents are of interest to us, especially where they fail to exist.
 Differentiating the equation without solving for either of its branches (top or bottom semicircle) is handy using ID.

 Real-world related rate problems are best introduced with problems of basic geometry.
 Clearly, physical parameters of plane figures (rectangles, triangles, circles) and solid figures (boxes, cylinders, spheres) are related by formulas.
 As such, if any one of the parameters changes, then so do the others.
 More to the point, the rate of change of one parameter affects the rate of change of another.